 setup is run, a superuser account is created, typically called

 cn=Directory Manager.
-Though the Data Governance Broker is not an LDAP directory server, it follows this convention by default, and so its superuser account is also typically called
+Though the Data Governance Server is not an LDAP directory server, it follows this convention by default, and so its superuser account is also typically called

-You should refer to the Ping Identity Data Governance Broker Administration Guide for more information about managing root DN accounts, including how to create them and how to restrict or expand their privileges.
+You should refer to the Ping Identity Data Governance Server Administration Guide for more information about managing root DN accounts, including how to create them and how to restrict or expand their privileges.